jgararuna/KlirProjectAnswer/README.md

 ## 3 - Test cases

-Test Scenario Id | Test Case Id | Test Case Description
+Functional Requirement Id | Test Case Id | Test Case Description
 -----------------|--------------|----------------------|
 | FR1 | TC1 | Verify that the user access the application
 | FR2 | TC2 | Verify that the user access the list of customers filling the name